 Fairbanks Daily News-Miner

 I am a performance creator, director, writer and scholar and who, for nearly thirty years, has conducted workshops and created contemporary performances that blend scholarly research, cultural reclamation, social and political reconciliation, drama therapy, and aesthetic production.
-My work utilizes traditional, ritual, mythological, and performance expressions specific to the context and objectives of a project.
+My work utilizes traditional, ritual, mythological, and performance expressions unique to the context and objectives of a project.
 Context, in its fullest and most comprehensive understanding, shapes each project.

-Typically a performance project requires a three month residency which includes, 1) field research and documentation in ritual and traditional performance, 2) followed by workshops with local performers, a skills exchange and performance laboratory and, 3) the creation of a devised, ensemble created performance, which becomes an embodiment, diagram, and venue for social and cultural remediation and expression.
+Typically a performance project requires a three month residency which includes, 1) field research and documentation in ritual and traditional performance, 2) followed by workshops with local performers, a skills exchange and performance laboratory and, 3) the creation of a devised, ensemble-created performance, which becomes an embodiment, diagram, and venue for social and cultural remediation and expression.

 The ultimate ambition of the research is to articulate a viable alternative to the ubiquitous western performance expressions that are shaping our emerging global culture.

 Essentially a project aspires to identify, document, and apply indigenous and traditional expressions as an alternative.
-Rather than adopting western dramaturgical and performance expressions unquestioningly my work seeks to activate performers as activist, creators and tradition bearers who reimagine and empower themselves and cultures through the medium of performance.
+Rather than adopting western dramaturgical and performance expressions unquestioningly my work seeks to activate performers as an activist, creators and tradition bearers who reimagine and empower themselves and cultures through the medium of performance.

 This approach functions on multiple levels simultaneously, and often includes aspects of personal, social, and cultural reconciliation.
-In this way, a unique cultural expression and world view, often syncretic, always dynamic and unique, is given expression, enriching and evolving, not only personal and cultural identity, but also the dialogue of globalization.
+In this way, a unique cultural expression and worldview, often syncretic, always dynamic and unique, is given expression, enriching and evolving, not only personal and cultural identity, but also the dialogue of globalization.
 Each culture offers up unique resources and perspectives that are marginalized or disappearing.